-The rear of the garden is secured by a combination of wooden and metal fencing, there is an access gate fitted to enable refuse to be managed.
+The rear of the gardens is secured by a combination of wooden and metal fencing, there is an access gate fitted to enable refuse to be managed.
 The gate is secured by chain and suited padlock when not in use.

 High/Low Rise Low Rise

 Number of Floors 3

 Date of Construction 1959

 Construction Type Traditional Brick Cavity

 Last Refurbished Unknown

 External Cladding None

 Number of Lifts None

 Number of Staircases One

 Automatic Smoke Ventilation to None

 communal area

 Fire Alarm System No

-Refuse Chute Yes, in external bin house.
+Refuse Chute No

 Access to Roof Space Loft Hatch second Floor.

 Equipment on roof (e.g. mobile No

 phone station etc)